 The course gives an introduction to the ecosystems of the free water masses and will cover topics ranging from the physicochemical environment to food webs, biological processes, and evolutionary adaptations of pelagic organisms, to how contemporary environmental challenges affect these systems.
 These topics will be explored in lectures, laboratory and computer exercises, and in the field.
 The fieldwork includes cruise(s) with the research vessel Trygve Braarud and a four-day field course in Drøbak.

 This course provides basic understanding of small and large scale processes that govern the structure and function of pelagic ecosystems.
-Students will receive an introduction to
+You will receive an introduction to:

 - the physico-chemical environment, and its role for vertical structure of the pelagic habitat.